Leghend123/File_Automation/README.md

 # File_Automation
-file automation grouping files into folders based on thier extensions
+this script organizes files in a directory based on their file extensions, creating separate subdirectories for each type of file extension.